-1. Eat primarily plant-based
+1. Eat Primarily Plant-Based

 Fill the larger center of your plate with vegetables and fruit.
 Shifting to a more plant-based way of eating will help reduce freshwater withdrawals and deforestation.

 Or go fully vegan, but you must find the right plant-based diet that works for you.
-Following a plant-based diet is also associated with a lower risk of heart disease amongst other heath benefits.
+Following a plant-based diet is also associated with a lower risk of heart disease amongst other health benefits.

-2. Minimize meat consumption
+2. Minimize Meat Consumption